Rabies Vaccines

 Rabies Vaccine Breakthrough Infections

-A case report by Holzbauer et al. in the March 2023 issue of Clinical Infectious Diseases is not a situation of inappropriate prophylaxis; rather, it represents a textbook response to accurate exposure to rabies.
+A case report by Holzbauer et al. in the March 2023 issue of Clinical Infectious Diseases is not a situation of inappropriate prophylaxis; rather, it represents a textbook response to accurate exposure to Rabies.
 An 84-year-old awoke to a bat biting his finger.
 The man washed his finger with soap and water, as recommended.
 Post-exposure prophylaxis was initiated three days after exposure, and he received a complete four doses of vaccine on schedule and more than the recommended 20 IU/kg of human rabies immunoglobulin (actual dose reportedly 30.9 IU/kg according to potency testing of the immunoglobulin used) partially injected into the bite site with the remaining amount given intramuscularly.
-Yet, five months later, he developed clinical rabies and succumbed to it.
+Yet, five months later, he developed clinical Rabies and succumbed to it.

 Importation of Dogs Without Rabies